About

 Research Analyst

-Ruby oversees CETI’s Northwest Clean Energy Atlas, which explores energy data relevant to deep decarbonization in the Northwest in interactive data visualizations.
-She also led CETI’s Clean Materials Manufacturing project, which helps industrial stakeholders and policymakers understand different methods for decarbonizing six of Washington state’s manufacturing sectors.
+Ruby led CETI’s Clean Materials Manufacturing project, which provided research for industrial stakeholders and policymakers to understand different methods for decarbonizing six of Washington state’s manufacturing sectors.

-Ruby serves as a technical project manager on CETI’s contract projects and has extensive experience producing infographics, data tables, data visualizations, and other communications products designed to enable easy understanding of difficult technical concepts.
-She also has a wide range of experience conducting work in a nonpartisan manner and facilitating complex stakeholder processes to achieve successful outcomes.
+Ruby deploys interdisciplinary methodologies to conduct sound research and analysis and is knowledgeable about energy and decarbonization in the Northwest, as well as workforce implications of the clean energy transition.
+Ruby has extensive experience producing infographics, data tables, data visualizations, and other communications products designed to enable easy understanding of difficult technical concepts.
+She has experience incorporating environmental justice considerations into technical analysis and also has a wide range of experience conducting work in a nonpartisan manner and facilitating complex processes to achieve successful outcomes.

 Prior to joining the CETI team, Ruby worked as an educator, first with adult English language learners as an AmeriCorps volunteer and then as a faculty member at King’s Academy in Jordan, where she taught history and supported students as a dorm parent and advisor.